Latest News From the Integrated Waterbird Monitoring and Management (IWMM) Program: Summer 2019

 Site-specific protocol development is off and running!
 Five National Wildlife Refuges have now completed site-specific protocols (SSPs) for IWMM and more are in the works.
 These plans carefully delineate the process for applying the IWMM national protocol framework to a specific survey location.
 Because IWMM is a nationwide program, the protocol framework operates best when it is “stepped down” in consideration of local and regional variables.

 This spring, the IWMM Steering Committee (SC) made the decision to move away from standing work teams to a more flexible and efficient structure focused on accomplishing specific tasks.
 We are optimistic this approach will reduce time commitments while enabling task leaders to recruit content experts on a limited, ad-hoc basis when necessary.
 Task needs and updates will be communicated through future newsletters on a quarterly basis.
-We invite past work team participants and those interested in assisting to contact the IWMM Project Coordinator or SC Chair for more information.
+We invite past work team participants and those interested in assisting to contact the IWMM Project Coordinator for more information.

 Have you ever wondered what a flock of one million snow geese actually looks like?
 Darrin Welchert, Wildlife Biologist at Loess Bluffs National Wildlife Refuge (LBNWR) can tell you.